mrworf/detrackify-email/README.md

 `--testurl` detect which query parameters can be stripped from the URL (WARNING!
 Will make requests to the URLs)

+> For now, I recommend using `--strip-param-prefix` instead, a more reliable but less automatic approach.

 `--list` list all detected image URLs

 `--copy` copy the original email to this folder for debugging